-Our market opportunity is defined by the growing demand for domestically designed and manufactured advanced sensor and mission processing capabilities for critical defense and intelligence applications.
-Our primary market has historically been the defense sector, specifically C4ISR (command, control, communications, computers, intelligence, surveillance and reconnaissance), EW, and ballistic missile defense; and commercial markets, which include commercial communications and other commercial computing applications.
-We believe we are well-positioned in growing, sustainable market segments of the defense sector that leverage advanced technology to improve warfighter capability and provide enhanced force protection capabilities.
+Our market opportunity is defined by the growing demand for domestically designed and manufactured secure sensor and mission processing capabilities for critical defense and intelligence applications.
+Historically, our primary market has been centered on bringing commercially available technologies to the defense sector, specifically C4ISR (command, control, communications, computers, intelligence, surveillance and reconnaissance), EW, and ballistic missile defense; and commercial markets, which include commercial communications and other commercial computing applications.
+We believe we are well-positioned in growing, sustainable market segments of the defense sector that rely on advanced technologies to improve warfighter capability and provide enhanced force protection capabilities.
+The Acquisition will further improve our ability to successfully compete in these market segments by allowing us to offer an even more comprehensive set of closely related capabilities.

-We believe there are a number of evolving trends that are reshaping our target market and accordingly provide us with attractive growth opportunities, including:
+We believe there are a number of evolving trends that are reshaping our target markets and accordingly provide us with attractive growth opportunities.
+These trends include:

-The defense electronics market is expected to grow in government fiscal 2016, in spite of DoD budget uncertainty, opaque execution of the U.S. budget sequestration mandate, and on-going uncertainty around future spending.
-According to The Teal Group, world defense electronics funding available to the U.S. was approximately \$42.8 billion in fiscal 2015, or approximately 8.7% of the government fiscal 2015 appropriated U.S. DoD base budget.
-The defense electronics market is projected to increase to \$43.0 billion in government fiscal 2016.
-We believe ISR, EW and ballistic missile defense have a high priority for future DoD spending.
-We have positioned ourselves well in these important areas and have won a position on many programs and platforms.
+- The defense electronics market is expected to grow in government fiscal 2017 and beyond as requested in President Obama's recent budget submission.
+According to The Teal Group, world defense electronics funding available to the U.S. was approximately \$34.9 billion in fiscal 2016, or approximately 6.7% of the government fiscal 2016 appropriated U.S. DoD base budget.
+The defense electronics market is projected to increase to \$36.6 billion in government fiscal 2017.
+Within the context of the overall defense budget and spending for defense electronics specifically we believe ISR, EW and ballistic missile defense have a high priority for future DoD spending.
 We continue to build on our strengths in the design and development of performance optimized electronic subsystems for the ISR and EW markets.
-As a leader in these markets, we often contract with multiple defense prime contractors as they bid for a particular project, thereby increasing our chance of a successful outcome.

-The rapidly expanding demand for tactical ISR is leading to significant growth in sensor data being generated, causing even greater demand for the capability of our products to process data onboard platforms.
-An increase in the prevalence and resolution of ISR sensors is generating significant growth in the associated data that needs to be turned into information for the warfighter in a timely manner.
-In addition, several factors are driving the defense and intelligence industries to demand greater capability to collect and process data onboard the aircraft, unmanned aerial vehicles, or UAVs, ships and other vehicles, which we refer to collectively as platforms.
-Each platform has limited communications bandwidth and cannot realistically transmit all the data that is collected onboard the platform, and this problem will increase over time as sensor generated data will continue to outstrip data communication capabilities.
-Looking forward, we believe our armed forces will need platforms that operate more autonomously and possibly in denied communication environments.
-In addition, the platforms themselves require increased persistence, and reducing the need to communicate data off the platform can help increase the ability of the platform to remain on or fly above the battlefield for extended periods.
-Finally, the scarcity and cost of human analysts, the demand for timely and relevant quality information and the increasing need to fuse data not only from multiple onboard sensors but also with intelligence generated from other platforms is causing even greater demand for the onboard processing capabilities our products provide.
+As a leader in these markets, we often team with multiple defense prime contractors as they bid for projects, thereby increasing our chance of a successful outcome. - The rapidly expanding demand for tactical ISR is leading to significant growth in sensor data being generated, leading to even greater demand for the capability of our products to securely store and process data onboard platforms.
+An increase in the prevalence and resolution of ISR sensors is generating significant growth in the associated data that needs to be stored and turned into information for the warfighter in a timely manner.
+In addition, several factors are driving the defense and intelligence industries to demand greater capability to collect, store, and process data onboard the aircraft, UAVs, ships and other vehicles, which we refer to collectively as platforms.
+These factors include the limited communications bandwidth of existing platforms, the need for platforms that can operate more autonomously and possibly in denied communications environments, the need for platforms with increased persistency to enable them to remain in or fly above the battlefield for extended periods, and the need for greater onboard processing capabilities.